 2. provides an environment that fosters an engaged learning community.

 3. supports faculty in developing effective teaching strategies and curriculum design through workshops, consultation, services, and other development activities.

 4. provides opportunities for both scholarly and leadership development.

 5. recognizes and honors faculty for outstanding achievements and contributions to higher education.

-Starting operations in the Fall of 2015, the CFE at TWU is well on its way to becoming a leading center in the region for pedagogical innovation and faculty development, whose services and activities are strongly appreciated and recognized by faculty members and peers both within the realm of TWU and beyond.
-A wide range and high quality of our services and activities, a high level of faculty involvement and satisfaction, and effective collaboration with academic units and programs on our campuses and at other institutions will continue to mark all of our efforts when it comes to bringing you the finest in pedagogical innovation, educational technology, and faculty development.
+Starting operations in the Fall of 2015, the CFE at TWU is well on its way to becoming a leading center in the region for pedagogical innovation and faculty development, whose services and activities are appreciated and recognized by faculty members and peers within the realm of TWU and beyond.
+A wide range and high quality of our services and activities, active faculty involvement and satisfaction, and effective collaboration with academic units and programs on our campuses and at other institutions will continue to mark all of our efforts when it comes to bringing you the finest in pedagogical innovation, educational technology, and faculty development.

 Below are some links and contact numbers for resources that may be useful to you during your first year at TWU:

 Center for Faculty Excellence ...
 (940) 898-3228